 Moxifloxacin (Into the eye)

-Treats eye infections that are caused by bacteria.
-This medicine is a fluoroquinolone (floor-oh-KWIN-oh-lone) antibiotic.
+Treats conjunctivitis (pink eye) caused by certain kinds of bacteria.
+This medicine is a fluoroquinolone antibiotic.

 Moxeza, VigamoxThere may be other brand names for this medicine.